Camrose-Drumheller Economic Region Workforce Insights

 Unemployment Rate Trends

-The unemployment rate was 5.4% in September 2025, down 1.4 percentage points from August.
-Compared to September last year (5.3%), the rate has increased by 0.1 percentage points.
+The unemployment rate was 5.4% in April 2026, down 0.4 percentage points from March.
+Compared to April last year (6.6%), the rate has decreased by 1.2 percentage points.

 Employment: Regional vs Local Patterns

-The weak correlation (-0.09) between regional and local employment levels indicates relatively independent employment patterns.
-This suggests that local employment dynamics are largely independent from regional trends.
+The moderate correlation (0.32) between regional and local employment levels indicates some alignment in employment trends.
+This suggests that local employment partially reflects regional patterns.

 Employment Rate: Regional vs Local Patterns

-Employment rates show a weak correlation (-0.19) between regional and local levels.
-This suggests distinct local employment rate patterns, suggesting that local labor market conditions operate independently.
+Employment rates show a moderate correlation (0.33) between regional and local levels.
+This shows moderate similarity in workforce engagement, suggesting that there are some shared labor market influences.

 Unemployment Rate: Regional vs Local Patterns

-Kneehill County consists of the following communities: Kneehill County, Carbon, Acme, Linden, Three Hills, Trochu .
+Kneehill County SLA consists of the following communities: Acme, Carbon, Kneehill County, Linden, Three Hills, Trochu.

 Monthly Local Workforce Trends

-Kneehill County consists of the following communities: Kneehill County, Carbon, Acme, Linden, Three Hills, Trochu .
+Kneehill County SLA consists of the following communities: Acme, Carbon, Kneehill County, Linden, Three Hills, Trochu.

 Scroll down to explore the data